Case Corporation: Internal combustion tractors

 By 1895, the Case Company had begun to produce gasoline engines.
 By 1899, the Case Company entered the Russian market.

 In 1904, Case introduced the first all-steel thresher machine.
 Case sold their first gasoline tractor that year, and established a continuous presence in Europe when the company won the first place in a plowing contest held in the so-called "old continent".
 Case at this time developed a wide line of products: threshers, binders, graders, water tanks, plows, buggies, and even automobiles.

 Case manufactured automobiles for a few years.
 A Case 1920 7-passenger touring car.

 The advent of oil engines by the start of the 20th century, suggested a change on the horizon.
 From Froelich's first tractors to Hart-Parr products, oil tractors seemed the way ahead.
 Case hired Joe Jagersberger, and he tested a motor by racing in the 1911 Indianapolis 500.
 Case began production of the 30-60 oil engine in 1912.
 Case also produced kerosene tractors in the teen years, similar to the Rumely oil pulls.
 During World War I, Case's sales and demand grew dramatically in Europe.
 These increases were directly connected to the war; as many farm laborers became soldiers, each remaining farmer needed to become more productive, and machinery was the way to make this happen.

 In 1919, John Deere entered the harvester business, and International Harvester's reply to their new competition was to purchase P&O Plowing of Canton, Illinois, and the Chattanooga Plowing company of Chattanooga, Tennessee.
 Henry Ford also entered the tractor business with his Fordson Tractor produced at the massive Rouge River plant.
 An economic downturn during the early 1920s dampened tractor sales; price-cutting to stimulate demand sparked a price war in the tractor industry (called the tractor war).
 Ford, with a massive advantage in manufacturing capacity and distribution, had the upper hand, producing an estimated 73 percent of all American tractors, with IHC in a far away second place at nine percent, and several other companies sharing the rest of the percentages.
 In 1923, the IHC Farmall entered the agricultural industry, and Ford's stranglehold began to slip.
 That same year also, the 100,000th thresher machine produced by Case made its way out of the assembly line, marking an important milestone for the Case company.

 In 1927 the J. I. Case Company ceased building its legendary steam engines.
-Case steam engines, of which over 30,000 were produced, were painted in black with green machinery, while the gas tractors were painted grey.
+Case steam engines, of which 35,838 were produced, were painted in black with green machinery, while the gas tractors were painted grey.
 In 1939, Case changed its color scheme to Flambeau Red, with the excavators being a ruddy yellow.
 By 1929, Case had expanded to Australia, Mexico, Sweden, and other countries.
 Also that year, the J. I. Case Company produced its first crawler tractor.
 S and V tractors were introduced in 1940.